 Bernard (Bernie) Banks is a noted expert on the subjects of leadership and organizational change.
 Currently, he is the Associate Dean for Leadership Development and Inclusion and a Clinical Professor of Management at Northwestern University's Kellogg School of Management.
-As an Associate Dean, Bernie possesses responsibility for leader development integration across the school's global portfolio of programs, as well as the generation, integration and implementation of Diversity/Equity/Inclusion initiatives for the institution.
+As an Associate Dean, Bernie is accountable for leader development integration across the school's global portfolio of programs.
+He is also accountable for the generation, integration and implementation of Diversity/Equity/Inclusion initiatives for the institution.

 A West Point graduate, Bernie is broadly educated.
 He holds graduates degrees from Northwestern, Columbia, and Harvard Universities.
 Additionally, he earned his Ph.D. in social-organizational psychology from Columbia University.
 Bernie's work has been published in a variety of outlets (e.g., Harvard Business Review, Military Psychology, New York Times).
 Furthermore, he has worked extensively with organizations across all sectors concerning their leader development efforts (e.g., Procter and Gamble, Mercedes Benz, General Electric, IBM, 7-Eleven, The US Forest Service, International Chiefs of Police).